pgavriel/uml_3d_race/README.md

 ## Challenge:
 Your goal is to use the sensor data being received by the robot to navigate through increasingly complex stages in the fastest time possible.
-Start with level1.launch and work your way up to levelX.launch.
+Start with level1.launch and work your way up.
 Write an algorithm that can find its way through any course!

 ## File Structure:
 * **launch/** - Contains all necessary ROS .launch files.
-* **msg/** - Custom ROS message definitions.
+* **msg/** - Custom ROS message definition.
 * **resources/** - Package resources.
   * **config/** - Contains a configuration for a range laser filter.
+  * **maps/** - Contains maps to be used by map_server for navigation.
   * **models/** - Contains package models.
     * **pioneer3dx/** - URDF/xacro definition of our pioneer robot.
       * **config/** - Contains robot sensor configuration settings.